-Only carry a maximum of five passengers.
+Only carry a maximum of two passengers.
 The passengers must be properly seated in the cockpit.

-The passengers must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding the handhold, and feet firmly planted - for the front RH passenger, with right foot on the footrest and the left foot on the vehicle floor, for the central passenger and the three rear passengers, with both feet firmly planted on the floor.
+The passengers must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding the handhold, and feet firmly planted - for the RH passenger, with right foot on the footrest and the left foot on the vehicle floor and for the central passenger, with both feet firmly planted on the floor.